 This digital process will make it easier for Ohio residents to obtain notarization, when circumstances prevent them from being physically present.
 This two-way video and audio, coupled with specially designed sealing software will even go so far as to allow notarization outside of the United States.

 Often, when documents need to be notarized, time and distance can be a limiting factor.
-With the standardization of notary law, the process will be a little les complicated, for notaries and signers alike.
+With the standardization of notary law, the process will be a little less complicated, for notaries and signers alike.
 AR&H is excited to see the changes these amendments make to the notary process, as this practice continues to step into the modern era.

 For More Information

-If you have questions about starting a business, or you have already started a business and you have legal questions about your business after reading this article, please contact our office for a conversation so that we can discuss your business law needs.
+If you have questions about notary law, starting a business, or you have already started a business and you have legal questions about your business after reading this article, please contact our office for a conversation so that we can discuss your business law needs.